adityasengar/adityasengar.github.io/freelancing.md

 permalink: /freelancing/
 ---

+As an independent consultant, I partner with organizations to solve their most complex challenges in machine learning and computational science.
+I have successfully delivered 30+ projects for a diverse clientele across the United States, Europe, UK, Korea, and India.
+My approach bridges the gap between deep technical expertise and strategic, end-to-end project management.
+I focus on translating complex business needs into robust, scalable models and delivering clear, actionable insights for all stakeholders.

 Below is a collection of consulting and research projects carried out by Aditya Sengar.
 Each entry expands to reveal a short technical summary, an illustration and a link placeholder for the corresponding code or report.
 More information about my professional background and services is available on my <a href="https://www.kolabtree.com/find-an-expert/aditya-s.27618" target="_blank">Kolabtree profile</a>.

 ## Machine learning projects